mangtronix/MusicDevices/WeeklySchedule.md

     - Recommend **0.2mm SPEED** printing preset.
 Can change to lower layer height if more vertical detail needed
     - Load STL or .3mf file using + button or File -> Import
     - Enable supports if needed due to overhangs.
 Sometimes rotating the part will make it easier to print (fewer overhangs)
+        - Consider how hard it will be to remove the supports.
+For example supports inside a hole may be impossible to fully remove
     - Enable Brim if needed to keep object from breaking off the print bed, for example with tall objects
     - Export G-code to USB stick
     - Place USB stick in printer